LewisAJones/cv-markdown/README.md

 Role: co-applicant, value: 5800 CHF

 **MURKY: Mesophotic and turbid reefs as key ecosystems for the future?** (2023)
-Research workshop grant from the Paleosynthesis project, Friedrich-Alexander-Universität, Germany
+Research workshop grant from the Paleosynthesis project, Friedrich-Alexander-Universit&auml;t, Germany
 Role: co-applicant, value: 10,000 EUR

 **R for Palaeobiologists: Workshop and Hackathon** (2023)